nuejs/nue/packages/nuejs.org/docs/app-router.md

 }, 'details')
 ```

 Namespaces like `:user` (think jQuery’s event namespaces) group bindings.
-A repeat call to `bind` with the same property and namespace replaces the old handler if both match—perfect for component updates.
+A repeat call to `bind` with the same property and namespace replaces the old handler if both match — perfect for component updates.

 ## Browser integration
 The router handles: